Trehinos/any_of/README.md

 This project implements a flexible and expressive binary Algebraic Data Type : `AnyOf`.

-`AnyOf` is an advanced sum and product type, which enables clear, safe, and concise representations of data combinations in functional and type-driven programming.
+`AnyOf` is an advanced sum of product type, which enables clear, safe, and concise representations of data combinations in functional and type-driven programming.

 ## Overview